Alexandre Thienpont from Vieux Chateau Certan, who made heavenly 2010

 20 Mille from Jean-Philippe Janouiex (La Confession) is 100% Merlot wine.
 Meaty and concentrated wine, kirsch aromas with fat tannins, well-balanced and long aftertaste.
 90-91p.

-G de Guinaudeau and Grand Village from the owner of Lafleur charmed their way with sweet fruit and tannin, very enjoyable and seductive, nice minerality and chocolate flavor.
+G de Guinaudeau and Grand Village from the owner of Lafleur charmed their way with sweet fruit and tannin, delightful and seductive, nice minerality, and chocolate flavor.
 89p.

-Aile d'Argent, Monbousquet white and Valandraud blanc nr.1 had splendid acidity, freshness, aroma of lemon and acacia, lot of finesse and persistent aftertaste.
+Aile d'Argent, Monbousquet white, and Valandraud blanc nr.1 had splendid acidity, freshness, the aroma of lemon and acacia, a lot of finesse, and persistent aftertaste.
 Great effort from all three wines.
 92p.

-Grand Village white impressed with very aromatic nose of apricot, pineapple and pear, roundness and very seductive approach.
+Grand Village white impressed with an aromatic nose of apricot, pineapple, pear, roundness, and a seductive approach.
 90p.

 OK wines: Plaisance and Thieuley Reserve F.C.
 87p.

-Roc de Cambes was very powerful, strong, very intense on the nose with chocolate and black cherries, with a lot of big, fat and ripe tannin.
+Roc de Cambes was powerful, strong, and intense on the nose with chocolate and black cherries, with a lot of big, fat, and ripe tannin.
 Everything was in great balance.
 Stupendous effort.
 93p.

 CÔTES DE CASTILLON

-Clos les Lunelles from Gerard Perse's portfolio impressed a lot with intensely perfumed and tasty dark berries, silky tannin, strong structure, fine length and splendid balance.
-Great effort indeed.
+Clos les Lunelles from Gerard Perse's portfolio greatly impressed with intensely aromatic and tasty dark berries, silky tannin, strong structure, fine length, and splendid balance.
+Great effort, indeed.
 92p.

-Veyry provided aromatic black cherries, tight structure, fine balance and pretty fine finish.
+Veyry provided aromatic black cherries, tight structure, fine balance, and a fine finish.
 Extremely seductive wine.
 90-91p.

-D'Aiguilhe offered nice black cherries, splendid structure, balance and smooth aftertaste.
+D'Aiguilhe offered nice black cherries, splendid structure, balance, and a smooth aftertaste.
 Very seductive wine.
 89-90p.

 FRONSAC/CANON-FRONSAC